Voynyagovo: History

-Legend has it that the founder of the village was the boyar Voyneg, who gathered the huts scattered along Sredna Gora in a village.
-The village in the time of the Second Bulgarian Kingdom had the status of a military settlement.
+According to folk tradition, the founder of the village was the boyar Voyneg, who united the huts scattered along Sredna Gora in a village.
+The village in the time of the Second Bulgarian Empire had the status of a military settlement.
 By 1829 part of the population of Voynyagovo emigrated with the Russian troops of Gen. Dibic-Zabalkanski during their withdrawal in Bessarabia, in the villages of Kamber and Baskoy (now Romania).
 Revolutionary and national hero Vasil Levski was a teacher in the village, and a Vasil Levski Culture Centre was established in 1900.

 Religion

 There is a Church of Saint Dimitar, an Orthodox church, in the village.